 Threat responses usually have consistent triggers.
 A dog may growl at strangers entering the house, but not other dogs.
 This is why experts say that a dog that shows aggression toward dogs is not a risk to humans unless he has showed warnings in that context.

-PREDATORY ATTACKS Predatory behavior on the other hand, is tricky.
+PREDATORY ATTACKS Predatory behavior (non-affective aggression) on the other hand, is tricky.
 It often seems to come "out of the blue" for many owners, especially because the dog may not necessarily show other signs of problem behavior prior to an attack.
 Because it is not a threat response, the dog also won't show increasing warning signs like avoidance, growling, baring their teeth.
 Dogs chase stuff.
 Cats.
 Bikes.
 Joggers.
 But these aren't necessarily predatory behaviors.
 My dog chases cats, but if they stand still and look at him, he doesn't know what to do and just barks at them.
 Just because a dog chases stuff doesn't mean they are exhibiting predatory behavior.
 Predatory behavior is silent.
 No barking or growling.
 Predators don't warn their prey that they're about to attack.
 Predatory attacks often target the legs, throat/neck, and abdomen of the victims and the wounds are deep and involve more than one bite, often with severe tearing or even missing chunks of flesh.

 Attacks may involve violent shaking of the victim.
 Think about the way your dog shakes a stuffed toy (don't worry, this sort of play does not encourage predatory behavior).
 This is sometimes referred to as a "kill shake" which can break the neck of prey.
 Predatory attacks are also very difficult to stop once they happen.
 In videos, people are seen hitting and kicking dogs to get them to release the victim.
 In a recent attack, the dog was hit with a hammer, a frying pan, and shocked with an electronic collar, none of which were effective.
 In the majority of fatal attacks on humans, there appears to be a predatory component to the dog's behavior.
 Dogs involved in predatory attacks on humans appear to have a history of at least one predatory attack on other animals (Overall).
 The only warnings most dogs give in these situations is that they fixate on their target before the attack.
 Just as your dog does when he spots a squirrel - that intense focus and stillness in the body with maybe a slight quiver of excitement before they run full speed after their target.